Characters: The Wheel Of Time Taveren

 - Disappeared Dad: His father, Janduin, could not get over the loss of his beloved, and went north as a Death Seeker.
 He found it.

-- As of A Memory Of Light we can only hope that he found it, as we learn that the deathseekers were turned to the shadow
+- As of A Memory Of Light we can only hope that he found it, as we learn that many of the deathseekers were turned to the shadow

 - Happily Adopted: Meanwhile, this little baby on the mountain, not even named, was found by a survivor of said battle, Tam al'Thor, who took him in and brought him home to his wife, Kari.